-Now anyone can reduce inflammation, acne, wrinkles, and discoloration at depths topical products can’t, and look like a sociopath ascending from the depths of hell while doing it.
-Now anyone can use Halloween to rationalize a futuristic beauty tool splurge and have really good skin with consistent use of it over time.
+Now anyone can reduce inflammation, acne, wrinkles, and discoloration at depths that topical products can’t, and look like a sociopath ascending from the depths of hell while doing it.
+Now anyone can use Halloween to rationalize a futuristic beauty-tool splurge and have really good skin with consistent use of it over time.

 The Celebrity Favorite

 You’ve probably seen this haunting creation creeping on your Instagram feed thanks to celebrity aesthetician Shani Darden, who uses it on her celebrity clients.
 It boasts a whopping 770 LED lights and you can own it too!
 It will set you back $2,300 but you’ll probably end up looking like January Jones, Jessica Alba, Nina Dobrev, or a Kardashian in terms of skin.
 The very slight upward curvature of the mouth slit on this model makes it a solid pick if a Strangers look is more your style.

 The One That Comes in a Bunch of Colors